Danny Moloshok/Reuters

 Ronald C. Modra/Getty Images

-Longtime Minnesota Vikings coach Bud Grant died Saturday, March 11, at 95, the "absolutely heartbroken" team said in a statement.
+Longtime Minnesota Vikings coach Bud Grant died March 11 at the age of 95, the team said in a statement.
 Grant coached the Vikings for 18 seasons, from 1967 through 1983 and again in 1985.
+The team went to four Super Bowls while he was coach.

 The Asahi Shimbun/Getty Images

-Masatoshi Ito, the Japanese billionaire who turned 7-Eleven convenience stores into a global empire, died at age 98.
-Seven & I Holdings, operator of 7-Eleven, confirmed the death in a statement on Monday, adding that Ito died from old age on Friday, March 10.
+Masatoshi Ito, the Japanese billionaire who turned 7-Eleven convenience stores into a global empire, died at age 98 on March 10.

 Doris Thomas/Fairfax Media/Getty Images